 Johnstown Flood of 1977

-On July 9, 1977, heavy showers of rain and flash floods poured down over the city of Johnstown for 24 hours.
-Six dams in the area failed, and water began pouring over the top and rushing into the city and nearby towns—millions of gallons of water flooded into the heavily populated area and created a depth of six feet.
+On July 9, 1977, heavy showers of rain and flash floods poured down for 24 hours over the city of Johnstown, which had suffered a devastating flood in 1889.
+Six dams in the area failed, and water began pouring over the top and rushing into the city and nearby towns — millions of gallons of water flooded into the heavily populated area and created a depth of six feet.
 The estimated property damage was around $340 million, and 84 people lost their lives.

 Year: 1977